Provençal Style Stuffed Onions are a wonderfully elegant and easy French inspired side dish that goes from holiday feasts to everyday meals.

 - With the flattest side of the onion down, slice off the top.
 Use a spoon to carefully scoop out the inside of each onion, leaving a good layer of flesh around the perimeter, being sure to leave the bottom intact.
 Reserve the scooped out bits.

-- Rib each onion, inside and out, with a little olive oil, and season well with salt and pepper.
+- Rub each onion, inside and out, with a little olive oil, and season well with salt and pepper.

-- Set in an oiled baking dish and cover loosely with foil.
+- Set your onions in the baking dish and cover loosely with foil.
 Bake for 25-30 minutes.

 - Meanwhile, measure out 1/2 cup of the reserved onion flesh and finely chop it.
 Heat 1 tablespoon olive oil and 1 tablespoon butter in a saute pan and saute the garlic, shallot, and chopped onion for about 7-8 minutes, until softened.
 Add a splash of white wine to the pan and cook until absorbed.